mchalupa/dg/doc/PTA.md

 `-stats`              |             | Dump statistics
-`-entry`              | FUN         | Set entry function to FUN `-dbg`                |             | Show debugging messages `-v` `-vv`            |             | Verbose output
+`-entry`              | FUN         | Set entry function to FUN `-dbg`                |             | Show debugging messages `-ir`                 |             | Dump internal representation of the analysis `-dot`                |             | Dump IR and results of the analysis to .dot file `-v` `-vv`            |             | Verbose output

-Further, there is the tool `llvm-pta-ben` for evaulation of files annotated according to the [PTABen](https://github.com/SVF-tools/PTABen) project, and `llvm-pta-compare` that compares results of FS and FI PTA analyses.
+Further, there is the tool `llvm-pta-ben` for evaulation of files annotated according to the [PTABen](https://github.com/SVF-tools/PTABen) project, and `llvm-pta-compare` that compares results different pointer analyses.